 HAPPY WORLD PASSWORD DAY!

 Here at SiteLock, we loooove strong passwords!
 Join in the World Password Day festivities by changing your passwords today!
 Sound like more pain than fun?
-Here are 5 tips on creating and managing strong passwords like a pro!
+Here are 5 tips on creating and managing the most secure password like a pro!

 A strong password is your first layer of defense from hackers.
-Stay away from using names (like the name of your pets), birthdates, 12345 or “password” (lol?).
-When websites and apps ask you to use a combination of numbers, lowercase/uppercase letters and symbols, they’re trying to help you create a strong password.
+Stay away from using names (like the name of your pets), birthdates, 12345 or “password” (LOL?).
+When websites and apps ask you to use a combination of numbers, lowercase/uppercase letters and symbols, they’re trying to help you create the most secure password.
 The harder your password is to remember (or guess), the harder it is to for a bot to crack.

 Use UNIQUE passwords for every one of your accounts.
 Check out the website Have I Been Pwned to see if your password is on the list of known breaches.
 Bots are smart!
 If one of your passwords is hacked and you’re using that same password across many places, they can easily scan hundreds or thousands of other sites to try out that same combination.
 Use different passwords on email, social media and banking sites.

-If chosen correctly, strong passwords are difficult to steal – but also difficult to remember.
+If chosen correctly, the most secure password can be difficult to steal – but also difficult to remember.
 But don’t let that stop you, because there’s a very simple answer – use a password manager, like LastPass or KeePass.
 They will help you create complex and strong passwords, plus they auto save the passwords so you don’t have to remember them all.
 They even have browser and smartphone apps to make it easy to use strong passwords everywhere.
 The most secure password, is the one even you don’t know.

 Double up on protection with 2 Factor Authentication(2FA).
 This means that, in addition to a strong password, you add another authentication step to gain access.
 Adding another level of security on your WordPress site and smart devices locks down your data like a fortress.

-With these five tips in hand, you’re ready to celebrate World Password Day in style.
+With these five tips in hand, you’re ready to celebrate World Password Day in style with the most secure password.
 Now get out there and beef up those passwords!
 Your data will thank you.